GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 aside: true
 ---

+We are convinced that today’s world, based on the unwavering belief in technological solutions only, will not last, and therefore the need to develop the necessary perspective when developing, designing, or studying artificial intelligence solutions.

 ## The team

 The greenAI Uppa team has been split in 2022.
 Most of its members are still working on sustainability and machine learning in the south west of France.
 This page will keep on updating news of GreenAI in the region of Pau and around.